-In this article, explain how to count successful Cloud Recognition matches.
+In this article, we explain how to count successful Cloud Recognition matches.
 To get the accurate number of recos (recognitions), it is important to first understand the functionality of Cloud Recognition and the API tools at your disposal.

 Engine SDK Cloud Reco functionality